Brian Dowling (American football): College career

-Although he had multiple NCAA Division I scholarship offers and nearly decided to attend USC, his father convinced him to enroll at Yale University and also paid his full tuition.
-As a freshman, he led the junior varsity team (Yale Bullpups) to a 6-0 record.
+Although he had multiple NCAA Division I scholarship offers and nearly decided to attend the University of Southern California, his father convinced him to enroll at Yale University and also paid his full tuition.
+As a freshman, he led the junior varsity team (Yale Bulldogs) to a 6–0 record.
 He also averaged 24.5 points per game in basketball and competed in tennis.

 As a sophomore, he was named the starter at quarterback.
 He suffered a season-ending knee injury in the first quarter of the second game against Rutgers University.
 He finished with 12-of-22 completions (54.5%) for 89 yards, 10 carries for 51 yards and 2 passing touchdowns.
 He was replaced by Pete Doherty.

 As a junior, he suffered a broken right wrist in a preseason practice and missed the first 3 games.
 He was reinserted as the starter in the fourth game against Columbia University.
 He led the team to an Ivy League championship, which included a 24-20 come-from-behind victory over Harvard University, with a 66-yard touchdown pass in the last 2:16 minutes of the game.
 He registered 44-of-98 completions (44.9%) for 684 yards, 46 carries for 226 yards, 9 passing touchdowns, 4 rushing touchdowns, one receiving touchdown (a 60-yard reception) and 10 interceptions.

 As a senior, he set school single-season passing marks with 92-of-160 completions (57.5%) for 1,554 yards, 82 carries for 313 yards, 19 passing touchdowns, 6 rushing touchdowns, one receiving touchdown (a 30-yard reception) and 10 interceptions.
 In his final collegiate game, his 1968 Yale team was undefeated, nationally ranked and heavily favored going into The Game against Harvard University at Cambridge.
 Although likewise unbeaten and untied, the Crimson were unheralded.
 Harvard, trailing 29–13 with 42 seconds remaining, rallied to tie the game, while Dowling stood helplessly on the sideline.
 As a result, both schools shared the Ivy League title and inspired the Harvard Crimson the next day to print the headline, "Harvard Beats Yale, 29-29".
 Dowling ranked ninth in the Heisman Trophy voting, with the fourth-most first-place votes.

 He finished his college career with a 16-1-1 record and two Ivy League titles.
 The 14–17 loss came in the Rutgers game he couldn't finish because of injury as a sophomore.